-Best way to memorise ALOT of info?Watch
+Best way to memorise ALOT of info?Watch this thread

 In terms of whiteboard or paper I doubt one is better than the other, as long as you're getting the information down.